Presenting higher stacks as simplicial schemes: Alternative formulations of derived Artin stacks

 is a weak equivalence for any $\Q$-algebra $A$.

-Remark \ref{hagrk} now applies, showing that Theorems \ref{relstrictd} and \ref{duskinmord} adapt to the HAG context given by smooth morphisms and $dg_+\Alg_A$.
+We may now apply Theorems \ref{relstrict} and \ref{duskinmor} to the HAG context given by smooth morphisms and $dg_+\Alg_A$.
 Note that this is not the same as the HAG context of $D$-stacks in \cite{hag2}, since our chain complexes are non-negatively graded.
 However, since $N$ is a Quillen equivalence, this HAG context is equivalent to that of $D^-$-stacks.
 Explicitly:

 \begin{definition} A morphism $f:A \to B$ in $dg_+\Ring$ is said to be smooth if $\H_0(f): \H_0A \to \H_0B$ is smooth, and the maps $\H_n(A)\ten_{\H_0(A)}\H_0(B) \to \H_n(B)$ are isomorphisms for all $n$. \end{definition}